 There are numerous products that are recalled each and every year that can cause serious burns to adults and children.
 Newborns and senior citizens have the most sensitive skin and are at higher risk for serious injury when it comes to burns.

-For active updates of products that have been recalled – please click on United States Consumer Product Safety Commission website: GOVERNMENT RECALL LIST
+For active updates of products that have been recalled – please click on the United States Consumer Product Safety Commission website: GOVERNMENT RECALL LIST

 Please check out that following newest recalled product that has caused burns: